 What Was Nicki Minaj’s Relationship With Her Father Like?

 Nicki Minaj experienced a personal loss over the weekend of Feb.
 12 with the death of her father, Robert Maraj.
 News outlets have reported that Maraj, 64, was struck and killed by a car as he walked on a roadway in Mineola, New York.
-The driver reportedly then left the scene and has yet to be apprehended.
+The driver reportedly then left the scene but has since been arrested.

 So far, Nicki Minaj, whose real name is Onika Maraj, has not publicly commented on the loss of her father.
 However, she has been open about him and their relationship in the past.
 Read on for more about Nicki Minaj’s upbringing and what her relationship with Maraj was like before his death.

 A look back at Nicki Minaj’s childhood

 Born on Dec.
 8, 1982, in Trinidad, Nicki Minaj moved to New York with her family at age 5.
 She has described her childhood as tumultuous, explaining that her dad battled addiction and often abused her mother, Carol Maraj.

 Looking back on those years in a 2010 interview with Rolling Stone, Nicki Minaj recalled, “When I first came to America, I would go in my room and kneel down at the foot of my bed and pray that God would make me rich so that I could take care of my mother.”